-- When executing any aileron roll, either the aircraft's CG trajectory (horizontal and Looping Lines) or 28.19.3 attitude of the zero-lift axis (45 and vertical lines), must continue, during the rolling portion of the figure, to appear exactly the same as if there had there been no roll. - 28.20 Family 9.2-9.8 Hesitation Rolls - 28.20.1 These rolls are judged on the same criteria as Slow Rolls, except the aircraft stops rotation during the roll a pre-stated number of times, e.g., 2, 4 or 8. - 28.20.2 For any error stopping the roll at the appropriate portion (e.g., 180°, 90°, 45°, or 22.5°) of a full roll, deduct one (1) point for every five (5) degrees of error. - 28.20.3 The rates of roll between each point must match.
-For each roll rate observed to be different from the first, deduct one (1) point. - 28.20.4 The duration of the hesitations at each point must match.
-For each pause duration observed to be different from the first, deduct one (1) point. - 28.20.5 Each pause, or point, of a hesitation roll must be clearly recognizable to the judge.
-If a pause is not recognizable, mark the figure HZ.

-28.21 Family 9.9 - Positive Flick Rolls (aka "Positive Snap Rolls")
+28.20.3 When executing any aileron roll, either the aircraft's CG trajectory (horizontal and Looping Lines) or attitude of the zero-lift axis (45 and vertical lines), must continue, during the rolling portion of the figure, to appear exactly the same as if there had there been no roll.

+28.21 Family 9.2-9.8 - Hesitation Rolls

+28.21.1 These rolls are judged on the same criteria as Slow Rolls, except the aircraft stops rotation during the roll a pre-stated number of times, e.g., 2, 4 or 8.

+- 5° 28.21.2 For any error stopping the roll at the appropriate portion (e.g., 180°, 90°, 45°, or 22.5°) of a full roll, deduct one (1) point for every five (5) degrees of error. - 28.21.3 The rates of roll between each point must match.
+For each roll rate observed to be different from the first, deduct one (1) point. - 28.21.4 The duration of the hesitations at each point must match.
+For each pause duration observed to be different from the first, deduct one (1) point. - HZ 28.21.5 Each pause, or point, of a hesitation roll must be clearly recognizable to the judge.
+If a pause is not recognizable, mark the figure HZ. - 28.22 Family 9.9 Positive Flick Rolls (aka "Positive Snap Rolls") - 28.22.1 A snap roll is an Autorotation at a high angle of attack.

-- 28.21.1 A snap roll is an Autorotation at a high angle of attack. - 28.21.2 The judge must see two things to determine that a positive snap roll has been correctly initiated: - 1) a rapid and clearly visible pitch rotation in the nose up / tail down sense. - 2) visible yaw rotation followed by Autorotation.
+HZ 28.22.2 The judge must see two things to determine that a positive snap roll has been correctly initiated:

+- a) a rapid and clearly visible pitch rotation in the nose up / tail down sense. - b) visible yaw rotation followed by Autorotation.

-- 28.21.3 The yaw rotation may not occur before the pitch rotation, but they may occur simultaneously.
-If the yaw rotation occurs before the pitch rotation, deduct one (1) point for every five (5) degrees. - 28.21.4 If both the required pitch change and Autorotation are not clearly seen, mark the figure HZ.
+- 28.22.3 The yaw rotation may not occur before the pitch rotation, but they may occur simultaneously.
+If the yaw rotation occurs before the pitch rotation, deduct one (1) point for every five (5) degrees. - 28.22.4 If both the required pitch change and Autorotation are not clearly seen, mark the figure HZ.

-Clarification: When a snap roll is initiated, the angle of attack may be at or close to zero (e.g., in vertical and 45 degree lines) or significantly positive or negative (e.g., if a looping figure is being flown).
+Clarification: When a snap roll is initiated, the angle of attack may be at or close to zero (e.g., in vertical and 45 degree lines) or significantly positive or negative (e.g., if a Looping Line is being flown).
 The pitch change required to reach the critical angle will, as a result, vary depending on the figure being flown.

-- HZ 28.21.5 If the aircraft pitches in the wrong direction, mark the figure HZ. - 28.21.6 If there is roll motion observed before the Autorotation starts, deduct one (1) point for every five (5) degrees. - 5° 28.21.7 Throughout the snap, the Autorotation must continue.
-If the Autorotation ceases before the end of the roll, deduct one (1) point for every five (5) degrees of rotation remaining. - 5° 28.21.8 At the conclusion of the snap the aircraft must immediately adopt the attitude or flight path that conforms to the requirements of the underlying figure.
+- HZ 28.22.5 If the aircraft pitches in the wrong direction, mark the figure HZ. - 28.22.6 If there is roll motion observed before the Autorotation starts, deduct one (1) point for every five (5) degrees. - 28.22.7 Throughout the snap, the Autorotation must continue.
+If the Autorotation ceases before the end of the roll, deduct one (1) point for every five (5) degrees of rotation remaining. - 28.22.8 At the conclusion of the snap the aircraft must immediately adopt the attitude or flight path that conforms to the requirements of the underlying figure.
 If the original attitude or flight path angle is not reestablished, deduct one (1) point for every five (5) degrees.